 βββ maja-sundberg-thriller/ # For thriller (different cadence)

-βββ ghostwriter-1/ # For client commissions
+βββ ghostwriter-1/ # For client work

 βββ test-voice/ # Experimental profile

-The author_writing_mode field controls which workflow is suggested automatically:
+The field author_writing_mode controls which workflow is suggested automatically:

 | Value | Effect |